kwalczak80/Speedy-cars/README.md

 - Edit test drive
   - Responsiveness
   - Relevant fields are prepopulated and not editable by the user.
-  - Required fields must be entered before form submission.
+  - Required fields must be entered before the form submission.
   - An error message is displayed on the screen if the date selected by the user is incorrect (booked in the past)
   - A confirmation message is displayed on the screen if the test drive booking was successful.
   - The **Change** button works correctly and the correct page is loaded after the form submission
 - Delete test drive
   - A proper message is displayed each time the user wants to cancel the test drive
   - **Cancel** button returns to the dashboard
-  - The "Yes" button deletes the test drive and returns to the dashboard page.
+  - The **Yes** button deletes the booked test drive from the database and redirects the user to the dashboard page.

 ## Code Validation